-Digital Asset Certainty is a concept enabled only by eOriginal[®] solutions.
+Digital Asset Certainty is a concept enabled only by Wolters Kluwer's eOriginal®.
 It provides the assurance that your digital loans are compliant and meet all legal requirements and industry best practices.
 Digital Asset Certainty gives you an auditable, tamper-proof digital chain of custody for your digitally originated loans, plus the legal standing that shows these loans comply with all applicable laws.